FRESHWATER CONSERVATION ECOLOGY

 Working at the interface of freshwater ecology and conservation biology to understand How Species Respond to global change.

-Understanding the decision making process that animals use to choose prey, establish a home range, and move through their environment helps us identify the conditions necessary for a species to thrive.
+Resource selection refers to the decision making process that animals use to choose prey, establish a home range, and move through their environment.
+Understanding resource selection patterns helps us identify the conditions necessary for a species to thrive.

 Studying microhabitat selection of the patch nosed salamander (Urspelerpes brucei) to understand basic ecology and inform survey design for this rare and cryptic species.